EOSIO/eos/rodeos_performance_test/ReadMe.md

 docker-compose ps
 ```

-3. If you are runing the docker-compose on the remote machine, you need ssh port forwarding *from your local machine* to access the Zipkin UI
+3. If you are runing the docker-compose on the remote machine, you need ssh port forwarding *from your local machine* to access the jaeger UI
 ```
-$ ssh -L 127.0.0.1:9411:127.0.0.1:9411 $remote_user@$remote_ip
+$ ssh -L 127.0.0.1:16686:127.0.0.1:16686 $remote_user@$remote_ip
 ```

-4. Open your browser to visit http://127.0.0.1:9411
+4. Open your browser to visit http://127.0.0.1:16686

 5. Bring the local deployment down
 ```